 Machine Problem Policies

-The best way for you to understand how a system works is to build systems yourself.
+CS 340 is a junior-level course and, for many people who take it, the very last heavly-programming focused course.
 MPs in this course are challenging, multi-part progrmaming problems where you will work with system concepts and gain a deeper understand of the systems you use every day (while improving your skill as a programmer!).
+The best way for you to understand how a system works is to build the system yourself.

 In Computer Science, most work is done independently as you work on a part of a larger system or product.
-However, in industry and research, you are often one of several people working on different components of this project and have others to collaborate and talk with about the project.
-In education, you tackle classical problems that are designed specifically for you to see common problems and patterns that appear often in industry and research.
+In industry and research, you are often one of several people working on different components of a project and have others to collaborate and talk with about the project.
+However, it is on you to finish your project!

+It is expected that you solve and type 100% of your code yourself.
 I like to think of programming as solving a maze: if you are giving someone a detailed list of “turn right, turn left, turn right” they are no longer solving the maze.
 However, if you tell them that “you may have need a flashlight, be prepared” then they are still exploring the maze on their own.
-As it applies to programming, You can tell them
+As it applies to programming, you can tell them

 Office Hours Policy

 If you are in CS 340, you know how to program and read technical documentation!
 These are two of the most important skills in all of Computer Science to learn and you will use them in CS 340.

 We will not walk you through your MP in office hours.
 The only walk-through provided will be part of the MP Overview Session.

 The best question is one you can generalize and ask on the course CampusWire or Discord.
 This will not only help you out, but will help all your peers who end up with the same issue as you.
 If you have a question about what to do, the online forums are the best place to ask these questions.